Lulloooo/ValueAtRisk-estimation/VaR-mark.md

 ### (Re-scaled) Student-t simulation

-To estimate a student-t distribution is fundamental to chose 3
+To estimate a student-t distribution is fundamental to choose 3
 parameters: the mean (m), the standard deviation (s) and the degree of freedom (df).
 All of these parameters will be estimated directly from the distribution using the MLE method.